Security-Onion-Solutions/securityonion-docs/so-allow.rst

 so-allow
 ========

 Setup locks down the `firewall <Firewall>`_ by default.
-If you need to open ports for OSSEC agents, syslog devices, or analyst VMs, you can run ``so-allow`` and it will walk you through this process. ``so-allow`` also provides an option to add firewall rules for sensors although you shouldn't need this under normal circumstances since they should automatically add their own rules.
+If you need to open ports for Wazuh agents, syslog devices, or analyst VMs, you can run ``so-allow`` and it will walk you through this process. ``so-allow`` also provides an option to add firewall rules for sensors although you shouldn't need this under normal circumstances since they should automatically add their own rules.

 ::